Flederossi/fare/README.md

 mkdir bin/
 gcc src/fare.c -o bin/fare
 ```
-To use fare everywhere you can now add the executable to your path.
+To use fare everywhere you can now add the executable under bin/ to your path.

 ## Usage
 ### Specify Targets